 Foul language, obscenity, obscene gestures, and even arguing can be considered technical fouls.
 A player, manager, or coach ejected will have an automatic minimum one (1) game suspension regardless of the cause of the ejection.
 Depending upon the severity of the unacceptable conduct, suspensions for more games may occur.

 Yellow Cards are not accumulated from game to game.
 If a Red Card is given to a player/coach and sent off, they must leave the court and cannot remain on the bench.
 A game suspension is served during the next scheduled match.

 *CONTROL OF SIDELINE CONDUCT*

-Players, managers, coaches, and fans are expected to conduct themselves within the letter and spirit of the “Laws of the Game.”
-League Staff has the authority and the responsibility to remove any person(s) from the facility for conduct abuses.
+Players, managers, coaches, and fans are expected to conduct themselves in a sportsmanlike manner.
+League Staff has the authority and the responsibility to remove any person(s) from the facility for conducting abuses.
 The team manager/coach will be responsible for their fans’ behavior.
 The referee will have the authority to warn and ultimately send off any manager/coach and the fans who behave in an abusive or disruptive manner.

 Games that end due to disruptive behavior will also result in a fine of $100

 A forfeit communicated within 24 hours of a scheduled game results in a $45 Forfeit Fee.
 No-shows result in a $60 no-show Fee.
 In either case, the fee must be paid within 24 hours by Venmo to @cityfutsal (Esteban Mariel – 1952).

 Your safety and enjoyment are our utmost priorities.
 We understand that weather can be unpredictable and want to ensure everyone is informed and prepared.
 Here is our policy for game days: